Florida Best Places to Retire - A Guide

 Economy and Home Prices

-In 2007 the Florida per capita income was $26,125, near the middle for all states.
-Median home value in early 2012 was $120,000, well below the national average of $145,000 (Zillow data).
-By way of comparison, the National Association of Realtors reports the median sales price of a home in the U.S. to be $164,500.
-Prices have declined drastically in Florida since 2006, particularly south Florida, where home values have been cut in half.
+In 2010-14 the Florida household income was $47,212, well below the all state median of $54,482.
+Home prices declined drastically in Florida after the 2008 recession but have come screaming back since then.
+Median home value in late 2016 was $194,200, just above the national median (Zillow data).
+By way of comparison, the National Association of Realtors reports the median sales price of a home in the U.S. to be $240,700.
 In Cape Coral/Ft.
-Myers the median selling price was $190,000 in late 2014 (National Association of Realtors).
+Myers the median selling price was $230,000 in mid 2016 (National Association of Realtors), whereas in Miami/Ft.
+Lauderdale the median was $310,000.

-Tax Burden: Florida's total state/local tax burden is 27th highest (Source: The Tax Foundation).
+Tax Burden: At 8.9% Florida's total state/local tax burden is 34th highest in the nation (Source: The Tax Foundation).

 Sales Tax: Sales tax is 6%, one of the higher rates compared to other states.

 Property Taxes: Florida`s successful Save Our Homes law has attracted tens of thousands of permanent residents from other states.
-The Florida law caps increases in a home`s assessed value at 3% a year for full time residents.
+The Florida law caps increases in a home`s assessed value for full time residents at 3% a year or the CPI, whichever is lower.
+Full time residents are also eligible for a $50,000 exemption on assessed value.
 Local communities in Florida can change mill rates at will, but at least the most volatile component of the property tax, wild swings in appraised values, are moderated.
-The state is ranked 16th highest in per-capita property tax collections.
+The state is ranked 16th highest in per-capita property tax collections with $1216 per capita collected.

 Estate and/or Inheritance Taxes.
 Florida does not have inheritance or estate taxes.